Houspainting: A Do-It-Yourself Project?

 When we were finished, our neighbors were quite impressed with us, and I must say I get a feeling of pride every time I look at our pretty "new" house.
 The final cost was about $400. $160 for the power sprayer, $56 for renting a power washer, and the rest for paint and tape (we already owned the paint brushes).
-A far cry from the $2,500 - 3,000 it would have cost us to have it done professionally (and not bad for four days' work).
+A far cry from what it would have cost us to have it done professionally (and not bad for four days' work).
 The power sprayer made all the difference.

 When we painted our last two story, we had a 2 story room where the living room was vaulted.
 We painted all but that area and hired a painter to paint the 2nd story.

-Painting the exterior of a house can be a very daunting project and, if done incorrectly, will create even larger problems for you !
+Painting the exterior of a house can be a very daunting project and, if done incorrectly, will create even larger problems for you!

 I owned and operated a professional house painting company in East Hampton, New York for over 12 years and had to sell the business when my arthritis made it impossible to do that type of work.
 From a professional standpoint I can tell you that to do the job properly you will need more than just a "willing friend," a ladder and a power washer.
 Let's start with the current condition of the house !

 Is the paint peeling?
 If so, you will need to remove all the loose paint.
-Some can be removed with a pressure washer but the rest must be scrapped off and any solid material that remains must be feathered with a sanding machine to break down the edges.
+Some can be removed with a pressure washer but the rest must be scraped off and any solid material that remains must be feathered with a sanding machine to break down the edges.
 The next step would be to prime all the bare wood, preferably with a bonding primer.

 Is mildew a problem in your area?
 If so, you must remove all traces of the mildew.
 This is normally done using a bleach and water combo or a commercial solution.
 Then you would need to pressure wash the house.
 A pressure washer in the wrong hands can do serious damage to wood surfaces and washing the second story on a house is out of the question for someone who is inexperienced.